kaushalmeena1996/myapp-library/README.md

 # Library Manager

-A Netbeans project of Java application for library management system which stores data in SQLlite database.
+A Netbeans project of Java application for library management system which stores data in SQLite database.

 ## Getting Started